WFHK

-WFHK (1430 AM, "94.1 The River") is a commercial radio station licensed to Pell City, Alabama, and airs an adult contemporary radio format.
+WFHK (1430 AM, "94.1 The River") is a commercial radio station licensed to Pell City, Alabama, and airs an adult contemporary format.
 It is owned by Stocks Broadcasting, Inc., with studios on Cogswell Avenue (U.S. Route 78) in Pell City.

 WFHK is a daytimer radio station.
 By day, it is powered at 5,000 watts using a non-directional antenna.
 But to protect other stations on 1430 AM from interference, it must go off the air at night.
 Programming is heard around the clock on 250-watt FM translator W231CW at 94.1 MHz.
 The primary coverage area of the AM signal includes St. Clair, Talladega and Shelby Counties.
 With a good radio, the AM station can be heard in Birmingham.